hoax

 Most of these have included a control group, tested a fairly large number of papers (typically submitted to journals in the authors’ own fields), and – because they were merely testing whether editors would accept or reject the works – researchers did not allow accepted fake papers to proceed to publication, so as to avoid polluting the knowledge environment.
 Scholars have also tended to be fairly circumspect in detailing the findings and implications of their studies.

 In contrast, Sokal wrote a single paper, submitted to a single journal.
 He was an outsider to the field he was testing.
 The paper was allowed to proceed all the way to publication, forcing the journal to retract it when the hoax was exposed.
-And rather than drawing narrow, careful conclusions from the experiment, Sokal held it out as an indictment of the entire “critical studies” genre.
+Sokal argued that the fact his piece was published suggests a deep problem with many “critical studies” fields:

 As a result of this novelty, and the significance of the journal involved, the incident became a major story in mainstream media outlets in France, the U.S. and beyond.
 This, in turn, prompted robust criticism of the hoax from Jacques Derrida, Bruno Latour, Gabriel Stolzenberg and others – who argued that the conclusions Sokal was drawing were far too wide given he only published one single (non-peer reviewed) essay; critics also argued that Sokal seemed to be misunderstanding, misrepresenting, and/or uncharitably reading most of the works he (and Bricmont) singled out.